luco2018/Intel-HPC-Container/docs/README.md

-# Intel-HPC-Container
-Welcome to the Intel HPC Container
+# Welcome to the Intel HPC Container

 # Goal:
-Create Singularity containers for HPC apps and run them on the cloud for Single and Cluster runs
+Get a single file based [Singularity](http://singularity.lbl.gov/) container image for HPC apps & run it on the cloud or other various compute infrastructures for both Single node and Clusters

-# Singularity ?
-Singularity enables users to have full control of their environment.
-Singularity containers can be used to package entire scientific workflows, software and libraries, and even data.
-This means that you don’t have to ask your cluster admin to install anything for you - you can put it in a Singularity container and run.
-More information are available on the main website Singularity

 # Available Containers